 Friends tease me about adding Greek yogurt to everything.
 They have good reason to!
 I do try to swap Greek yogurt for oil, mayo, sour cream, and several other ingredients.
 Sometimes it works really well (try Greek yogurt on nachos or tacos sometime!), but sometimes it doesn’t work well (I totally failed at making a Greek yogurt cheesecake the other month).
 This pasta salad is my latest recipe makeover.
 With Greek yogurt instead of mayonnaise and lots of Southwestern-inspired flavor, it’s a far cry from the usual.
 You can serve it as a side, but I’m not ashamed to admit I’ve eaten it as an entree, too!
+I hope you love this chipotle Greek yogurt pasta salad as much as I do!

 This pasta salad is also a good make ahead option.
 It tastes better after the flavors meld for several hours, so you can make it in the morning and serve it that afternoon, or even make it the evening before you need it.
 I can’t wait until I can make this again with my own “garden fresh” tomatoes and parsley.
 We have a tiny tomato plant growing in a Petomato right now, as well as parsley sprouting in an Aerogarden.
 Never heard of a Petomato?
 I hadn’t, either, until less than a month ago.
 It’s a cool little device invented by a Japanese man so that apartment dwellers can grow produce in an upcycled water bottle.
 I have a post on unboxing the Petomato that gives all the details!